zachary-cauchi/exchangerates-microservice-assignment/README.md

 * [ ] Implement a service that fetches a currency rate from one of the chosen APIs.
 * [ ] Save that information to a database.
 * [ ] Create an endpoint to get currency rates from the database and fetch that record if it's less than 30 minutes old.
-* [ ] If the currency record 30 minutes old or older, update it with a new rate record instead.
+* [ ] If the currency record is 30 minutes old or older, update it with a new rate record instead.
 * [ ] Develop unit tests for these services.

 ### Roadmap 3: